solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

     );
     ```

-6. Run the following to import the data from the temp tables to the
+6. Run the following to import the data from the temporary tables to the
     main tables:

     ``` sql